Frequently asked questions about the DWD/WI Logon Management System for accessing WC protected web sites

 This is someone, either at your company or a Third Party Administrator/Claim Handling Office, who has a business need (such as claims processing) to access your company's WC protected web sites.

-For the Security Administrator it is a unique alpha-numeric string of characters that is necessary to set up and designate the Security Administrator's account, for accessing WC protected web sites as well as allowing the ability to generating report users keys.
+For the Security Administrator it is a unique alpha-numeric string of characters that is necessary to set up and designate the Security Administrator's account for accessing WC protected web sites as well as allowing the ability to generating report users keys.

 For a Report User it is a unique alpha-numeric string of characters generated by the Security Administrator, communicated to the Report User and then used by the latter to activate his or her access rights to the WC protected web sites for the company employing the Security Administrator.